tommasoTubaldo/Application_of_VLMs_in_Robotics/README.md

 By leveraging foundation models, this project pushes toward general-purpose, intuitive robotic systems, where robots that can see, understand, and act in open-ended environments with minimal or absent task-specific training.

 ### 📊 Validation
-This repository contains the codebase and tools for executing the validation of the system on **RoboTHOR** by evaluating VLN and EQA tasks.
+This repository contains the codebase and tools for executing the validation of the system on **RoboTHOR** by evaluating VLN tasks.
 Specifically, the following tasks have been defined:
-- **Vision Language Navigation**
+- **Room-to-Room**
      - Route-oriented tasks (e.g. "Go towards the front door but before the front door make a left, then through the archway, go to the middle of the middle room and stop”)
      - Goal-oriented tasks (e.g. "Find a tv and go toward it")
 - **Embodied Question Answering**